ethercis/ethercis/README.md

 The build instructions below have been tested on Ubuntu 16.04 with Java 8 and maven 3.3.9.
 Docker version: 17.05.0-ce.

 #### Install third party libraries
 Ethercis makes use of third party libraries which must be installed to your local maven repository for the code to compile and run.
-In order to install these libraries you can either run the install_3rd_party_jars.sh script or run the following commands which is the content of this script:
+In order to install these libraries you can either run the install_3rd_party_jars.sh (.bat for windows) (**you must run this script from the ehrservice folder** so change directory to that folder, then runt it) script or run the following commands which is the content of this script.
+That is, run the following commands one by one from command prompt/terminal after you change to ehrservice folder:

 ```
-cd ehrservice/libraries
+cd libraries

 #required for the ehr core  (and probably for the vehr) repository
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file  -Dfile=openEHR.v1.OperationalTemplate-1.0.1.jar  -DgroupId=org.openehr  -DartifactId=openEHR.v1.OperationalTemplate -Dversion=1.0.1  -Dpackaging=jar